The ramen slashing experience begins! Please come and experience authentic noodle making from flour!

 The juices from domestic brand chicken are used as an accent, and the dish is finished with a sweet, THE Tokyo flavor using bonito stock and dark soy sauce.
 It is topped with a seasoned egg, which is rare for soba, and has a somewhat ramen-like feel, and we have named it Yonaki Soba.

-Shrimp Salt Sudachi
+Shrimp Broth Salt Soba

 Wakame Soy Sauce